apulza/NFL-Injury-Database/README.md

    - Includes all players who played at least one game during the season

 3. **Data Integration**:
-   - Custom Java programs match player names to unique IDs
+   - Custom Java programs (`NFLRosterMerger.java`) match player names to unique IDs
+   - Merges roster data from all 32 teams into unified player and player_on_team tables
    - Handles data inconsistencies and formatting differences
    - Generates SQL insert statements for database population
+   - Creates mappings to handle players who switched teams mid-season

 ## 📈 Sample Queries